top of page

 🤔 Assess Community Needs: Assess whether there is a genuine need for an online group in your specific condo community, considering factors such as size, demographics, and existing communication channels.

-❓ Resources and Expertise: Determine if your board members or property management team have the time, resources, and knowledge to effectively manage and moderate an online group.
+❓ Resources and Expertise: Determine if your board members or condo management team have the time, resources, and knowledge to effectively manage and moderate an online group.

 🙋 Balance with Offline Engagement: Remember that online groups should supplement, not replace, in-person meetings and community engagement activities.